Connecting with KenyaConnect Leadership

 ‘Teachers are posting their certificates to the group when they have finished a Teach2030 course.
 It is a new way of learning for the teachers, but they are learning and they are enjoying.
 Within a few months, I know teachers will be able to work easily using their smartphone.
 They may have been shy before, but as long as they are open-minded, they can learn.
 Those who had fear will soon have confidence.’

 We look forward to strengthening our relationship with KenyaConnect.
-If you’re interested in finding out how the Commonwealth Education Trust can deliver Teach2030 for your organisation then please contact us today.
+Find out how the Commonwealth Education Trust can deliver Teach2030 for your organisation.